 Generally, you need to build LLVM/Clang in order to build compiler-rt.
 You can build it either together with llvm and clang, or separately.

 To build it together, simply add compiler-rt to the -DLLVM_ENABLE_RUNTIMES= option to cmake.

 To build it separately, first build LLVM separately to get llvm-config binary, and then run:

 - mkdir build-compiler-rt

 - cmake ../compiler-rt -DLLVM_CONFIG_PATH=/path/to/llvm-config

 Tests for sanitizer runtimes are ported to llvm-lit and are run by make check-all command in LLVM/Clang/compiler-rt build tree.

 compiler-rt libraries are installed to the system with make install command in either LLVM/Clang/compiler-rt or standalone compiler-rt build tree.

-compiler-rt doesn't have its own mailing list, if you have questions please email the llvm-dev mailing list.
-Commits to the compiler-rt SVN module are automatically sent to the llvm-commits mailing list.
+If you have questions, please ask on the Discourse forums under the Runtime category.
+Commits to compiler-rt are automatically sent to the llvm-commits mailing list.